Safe Control and Learning Using Generalized Action Governor: Illustrative Example

-The projections of $\Pi_{\pi_0}^0$ and $\Pi_{\pi_0}$ onto the state space are shown in Fig.~\ref{fig:3} by the blue and red points, respectively, where the boundary of projection of $\tilde{\mathcal{O}}_{\infty}$ computed using the linear systems approach is also shown by the black dashed curve.
-The following observations can be made from Fig.~\ref{fig:3}: 1) The safe set is significantly enlarged from the initial set $\Pi_{\pi_0}^0$ (blue) to the final set $\Pi_{\pi_0}$ (red) by Algorithm~1.
-2) The final safe set computed using Algorithm~1 based on discrete approximation of the original continuous system almost overlaps with that computed using the linear systems approach.
-The differences are mainly due to discrete approximation errors (when next state is mapped to the nearest grid point).
-These two observations verify the effectiveness of Algorithm~1.
+Fig.~\ref{fig:3} shows the projections of $\Pi_{\pi_0}^0$ and $\Pi_{\pi_0}$ onto the state space as blue and red points, respectively; the boundary of $\text{\sf proj}_x(\tilde{\mathcal{O}}_{\infty})$ computed via the linear-systems approach is shown by the black dashed curve.
+Two observations can be made.
+First, Algorithm~1 significantly enlarges the safe set from $\Pi_{\pi_0}^0$ (blue) to $\Pi_{\pi_0}$ (red).
+Second, the final set computed via the discrete abstraction closely matches that computed via the linear-systems approach; the small discrepancies are mainly due to quantization effects when mapping the next state to the nearest grid point.
+These results verify the effectiveness of Algorithm~1.